What is ECO?

 What are the main obligations?

-3. Home Heating Cost Reduction Obligation (HHCRO)Under HHCRO, obligated suppliers must promote measures which improve the ability of low income and vulnerable households (the ‘affordable warmth group’) to heat their homes.
+2. Home Heating Cost Reduction Obligation (HHCRO)Under HHCRO, obligated suppliers must promote measures which improve the ability of low income and vulnerable household to heat their homes.
 This includes actions that result in heating savings, such as the replacement or repair of a boiler.

 Find out more in the support for improving your home section of our website.